escott-/micrologger/Readme.md

 NODE_ENV=development node server
 ```
 For local development you will get the following in the console: system errors, request, and response

-Request logging will log the request and response with the following...

 You can add fluentd as a collector